vhspace/vhspace.org/README.md

 CDK infrastructure as code.

 - Route53 - creates hostedzone for vhspace.org and requests ACM certificate
-- Web - builds our react app and creates a CloudFront distribution -
+- Web - builds our react app and creates a CloudFront distribution to host it